by Alina Kurpel

 — Can you do it tomorrow morning?

 — Wait, wait!
-Is that Kim you met in Italy?
+Is that the Kim you met in Italy?
 Are you still in touch?

 — Yes, it’s surprising even to me.
 We’re constantly texting.
 Basically, every day.